Coordinating Charitable Donations with Leontief Preferences: The equilibrium distribution rule

 \section{The equilibrium distribution rule}

-Based on \Cref{thm:unique-eq-distribution}, we define the \emph{equilibrium distribution rule (\edr)} as the distribution rule that, for each profile, returns the unique equilibrium distribution for this profile.
+Based on \Cref{thm:unique-eq-distribution}, we define the \emph{equilibrium distribution rule (\edr)} as the mechanism that, for each profile, returns the unique equilibrium distribution for this profile.
 In this section, we investigate axiomatic properties of \edr.
+All proofs are deferred to \Cref{app:axioms}.